Accessories Bicycles Parts Specials Tools

 It also lowers the top tube, possibly making a bike safely usable for a shorter rider than would otherwise fit it, due to lack of standover clearance.

 If you are going from a very narrow 622 (700C) tire to a fairly wide 584 (650B), the difference may be minimal.
-For instance, the outside diameter of a 19-622 (700 x 19C) tire would theoretically be exactly the same as a 38-584 (650 x 38B).
+For instance, a 19-622 (700 x 19C) tire would theoretically have exactly the same outside diameter as a 38-584 (650 x 38B).

 IRO Jamie Roy 650b Conversion